sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - OpenID Providers MUST implement all *Mandatory to Implement Features for All OpenID Providers* (Section 15.1) and all *Mandatory to Implement Features for Dynamic OpenID Providers* (Section 15.2) of [[OpenID.Core]].
 Note that these Mandatory to Implement features include required support for the Hybrid Flow for authentication (Response Types `id_token` and `id_token token`).
 This profile deviates from this requirement, as this profile specifically forbids the use of the Hybrid Flow (see also [Chapter 3](#flow)).
 - OpenID Providers MUST support "Proof Key for Code Exchange ([[RFC7636]])" to allow public Clients to protect calls to the Token Endpoint.
 - OpenID Providers MUST apply the necessary "Cross-Origin Resource Sharing ([[CORS]])" headers to allow browsers to protect requests to its endpoints and SHOULD NOT use wildcard origins.
+- OpenID Providers that support Web Applications SHOULD follow the best practices specified in [[?OAuth2.Browser-Based-Apps]].
-- OpenID Providers that support Web Applications and/or Native Applications MUST follow the best practices specified in [[OAuth2.Browser-Based-Apps]] and OAuth 2.0 for Native Apps [[RFC8252]], respectively.
+- OpenID Providers that support Native Applications MUST follow the best practices specified in OAuth 2.0 for Native Apps [[RFC8252]].

 ## Request Objects
 OpenID Providers MUST accept requests containing a Request Object signed by the Client's private key.
 OpenID Providers MUST validate the signature on such requests against the Client's registered public key.
 OpenID Providers MUST accept Request Objects encrypted to the OpenID Provider's public key.